feyiamujo1/kurocomm/README.md

-# This is a template website for kurocomm created by me
+# This is a template website for kurocomm created by me using react

-## Created with react
+## Created with ❤️ react